ideal-lab5/Grants-Program/applications/etf_network.md

 ## Future Plans

+In general, we plan to:
 - Security audit should be performed
 - Complete a whitepaper which details the design
 - We aim to deploy to kusama and become a parachain

-- X-Chain Capabilities
+In the next phase of the project, we intend to:
-- Scalability solution for delayed transaction
+- enable x-chain delayed transaction capabilities
+- more generally, to be an MPC-as-a-service tool

 ## Additional Information :heavy_plus_sign:

-This proposal is a continuation of our first ETF Network [grant](https://github.com/w3f/Grants-Program/blob/master/applications/cryptex.md).
+This proposal is a continuation of our first ETF Network [grant](https://github.com/w3f/Grants-Program/blob/master/applications/cryptex.md), as 'cryptex' (that name is copyrighted in the US).
 Furthermore, Ideal Labs and the ETF Network project was recently accepted as part of the SBP program.